 HOW DO YOU KNOW WHEN A T-BONE IS DONE?

-According to Traeger.com, it is done when the internal temperature reaches 135 degrees Fahrenheit for medium-rare
+It’s done when the internal temperature reaches 135 degrees Fahrenheit for medium-rare

 REST 10 MINUTES BEFORE SERVING

 After removing steak from the oven, cover with foil.

 Before cutting, allow to rest 10 minutes to seal in the

 To obtain calories and nutritional information by weight, visit popular online nutritional calculator is myfitnesspal.com.
 Copy recipe link in the address bar and add it to their calculator.
 No need to type each ingredient.

 - 3 each T-bone steaks 1 1/2 pounds bone-in T-bone or porterhouse steak, 1 1/2 to 2 inches thick. *See Recipe Notes.

 - ground black pepper to taste

 - Worcestershire sauce (optional) or Liquid Smoke (optional)

 - 1-1/2 tablespoons canola oil or 1 tablespoon of vegetable oil and 1 tablespoon of unsalted butter